 The 2009 Climate Action Plan serves as a 40-year roadmap for the institutional and individual change needed to reduce community-wide greenhouse gas emissions 80% by 2050.

-Advisory Committee on Sustainability & Innovation (ACSI) Meeting Minutes and Agendas
+Advisory Committee on Sustainability and Innovation (ACSI) meeting minutes.

 Office of Sustainability releases briefing on the risk to human health and property from the shipment of crude oil by rail through Multnomah County.